kubedb/docs/docs/guides/solr/concepts/solrversion.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create Petset(Appscode managed customized statefulset) by KubeDB operator to create expected Solr server.
+`spec.db.image` is a required field that specifies the docker image which will be used to create Petset(Appscode managed customized petset) by KubeDB operator to create expected Solr server.

 ### spec.initContainer.image